Being creative and resourceful with money helps you get through the hard times.

 - Headset with microphone

-If you speak like a native English speaker, it’s easy to get into ESL (English as a Second Language) teaching.
+If you speak like a native English speaker, getting into ESL (English as a Second Language) teaching is easy.
 And if you’re outgoing and friendly, it’s easy to last long in this home-based career.

 ESL teaching jobs don’t require a degree in education and professional teaching experience.
-This is because online English tutors don’t teach in a traditional classroom setting.
-Rather, they’re paid to help students practice conversational or business English via Skype or any video chat platform.
+This is because online English tutors don’t teach in a traditional classroom.
+Instead, they’re paid to help students practice conversational or business English via Skype or any video chat platform.
 ESL students are usually from South Korea, Japan, and China.

 The best thing about this home-based job is its flexibility.
 You’re free to decide when you want to teach and for how long per day, though some companies require a minimum number of teaching hours per week.